jcfranco/uc-2017-customizing-widgets/slides/index.md

   - Face of the widget <!-- .element: class="fragment" data-fragment-index="3" -->
   - Renders the viewModel brains <!-- .element: class="fragment" data-fragment-index="4" -->
   - View separation allows framework integration <!-- .element: class="fragment" data-fragment-index="5" -->
-  - Where to find View info in the API <!-- .element: class="fragment" data-fragment-index="6" -->
+  - Views can be downloaded on API docs <!-- .element: class="fragment" data-fragment-index="6" -->
-  - How to create a custom view in another framework <!-- .element: class="fragment" data-fragment-index="7" -->
+  - Can create views in other frameworks using ViewModels <!-- .element: class="fragment" data-fragment-index="7" -->

 ---